What is greenwashing? Why is it hard to spot?

 Greenwashing is not just bad for the environment, it’s bad for our trust.
-Learn how to detect when brands are trying to fool you into thinking they’re sustainable.
+Learn how and why brands use greenwashing to exaggerate their environmental claims.

 What is Greenwashing?